melsouthern/Final-Backend-Vitaleaf/README.md

 - AWS S3
 - AWS Cognito

-## Frontend Repo Setup
+## Backend Repo Setup

 1. Firstly, you will need to `fork` the repository to your personal GitHub account.
-To do this, open the GitHub repository at `https://github.com/melsouthern/Final-Frontend-Vitaleaf` and click on the 'Fork' button on the top right hand corner of the repository.
+To do this, open the GitHub repository at `https://github.com/melsouthern/Final-Backend-Vitaleaf` and click on the 'Fork' button on the top right hand corner of the repository.
 From here you can select your personal account where the repository will be accessible.

 2. Once the repository has been forked, you will need to `clone` this repository down to your local machine.
-To do this, make sure you are on the newly forked personal repository `yourUsername/Final-Frontend-Vitaleaf`, click on the 'Code' button and copy the link provided.
+To do this, make sure you are on the newly forked personal repository `yourUsername/Final-Backend-Vitaleaf`, click on the 'Code' button and copy the link provided.
 From here, open up your IDE and use `git clone` in your command line alongside the provided weblink given to clone the repository to your machine.

 3. Now you have cloned and opened the repository, you will need to download the `development dependencies` to ensure that the environment is setup correctly.
 To do this, enter `npm install` into your command line.